dperson/torproxy/README.md

                     <host:port> - destination for service request
         -t ""       Configure timezone
-                    possible arg: "[timezone]" - zoneinfo timezone for container
+                    possible arg: "[timezone]" - zoneinfo timezone for container -l ""       Exit location
+                    possible arg: "DE" - exit node in DE will be used

     The 'command' (if provided and valid) will be run instead of torproxy